azdavis/millet/docs/errors.md

 ## 1002

+**NOTE:** This error is not currently emitted.
+It may be in the future.

 A path wasn't contained in the root directory.

 Millet requires all the files to be analyzed be ultimately contained within a single, "root" directory.
 Millet thus refuses to analyze files outside this root.